sergiusens/snappy-docs/build-snaps/syntax.md

 The `snapcraft.yaml` in any project is validated to be compliant to these keywords, if there is any missing expected component or invalid value, `snapcraft` will exit with an error.

-Review the [commands, daemons and assets section](/docs/build-snaps/metadata) for some more explicit examples on how to define commands, daemons or `config` declarations.